Elections in Germany: European elections

 Every 5 years, Germany, as a founding member of the European Union, votes to select their delegates to the European Parliament.
 Members of the European Parliament (MEPs) are elected through a proportional party list system, which, unlike federal elections, do not require a minimum threshold to win seats or constituency seats.
-The voting age is set at 16.
+The voting age has been set at 16 since 2024.

+The CDU/CSU has won every EU election since 1979, As of 2024.